-When we started c2s in 2012, we were only focused on telling a story which was, renovating our first home.
+When we started c2s in 2012, we only focused on telling a story, renovating our first home.
 One story led to another story.

 Whatever content you share, share the entire journey.
 Not just the pretty after or what’s for sale.

 Now, more than ever, more and more people want to know the full story behind the brand before they buy it.
 YOU ARE THE BRAND.
 They want to make sure it all fully aligns with who they are and what they stand for before they trust and buy from you.

 Here’s a picture of Greyson’s room, which Krylon sponsored.
 For months we talked about how Greyson was getting older and how we needed to take his room from a baby’s room to a toddler.
 We also talked about how he loved motocross, drawing, crafting, coloring, our passion for wallpaper, created tutorials, talked about how we got this chair & table from my Grandpa’s shop.
 We probably shared 50 touchpoints with our audience taking them on the full journey to bring this final story altogether.
 Our audience was probably more apt to buy what we were finally selling because they had been on this entire journey with us.

 And lastly, because tools are key, here are our favorites that we love and use for Instagram.

 We use Later to schedule all of our Instagram content.
 One day a week, we plan out what storylines we’re telling on our blog, making it easy to know which Instagram posts are going live on which days.
 It’s key to schedule your content.
 Otherwise, this is where it can leave you feeling rushed and post at the moment without putting much thought into the context behind what you’re posting.
 Remember, if you’re taking the time to do it, it should be purposeful.